sg-s/xolotl/docs/how-to/change-existing-models.md

 x.CompName.CondName.destroy()
 ```

+!!! warning
+    There is an inconsistency in how objects are handled across cpplab and xolotl that means that unexpected behavior may arise when compartments are removed from a xolotl object.
+This is a [known issue](https://github.com/sg-s/xolotl/issues/329) and will be fixed soon.

 destroys an object called `CondName` from the compartment called `CompName`.

 ## Add a new component to an existing model